praveen-raj-m/LiveForecastAndAnalytics/README.md

 4. How do external factors, such as economic trends or technological advancements, impact the sales landscape and necessitate adaptive strategies for sustained success?
 5. What innovative approaches can be employed to boost overall sales performance?
 6. And, perhaps most importantly, can we **forecast** the sales?

+Every dataset harbors millions of untold stories, waiting to be unraveled and interpreted.
+I leveraged tableau dashboards to unfold my narrative within the sales dataset, answering these questions and offering strategic insights and revealing nuanced patterns.

 <p align="center">
   <img src="visualizations/pred.gif" alt="">